 The Bible is composed of two major sections, the Old Testament and the New Testament.
 The Old Testament is made up of 39 individual books; the New Testament is made up of 27 books, giving the Bible a total of 66 books.

 The Old Testament documents everything from the creation of life up until the birth of Jesus.
 Its 39 books tell the ancient history of Israel and serve as the moral teachings and basis of the Christian and Jewish faiths.
 The Old Testament can be further divided into subcategories known as the Pentateuch, the Historical Books, the Wisdom Books, and the Prophetic Books.
-The Pentateuch contains the first five books of the Bible which are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+The Pentateuch contains the first five books of the Hebrew Bible which are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 These five books document the history and the beginnings of the world as well as the creation of the people of Israel.

 The next two sections of the Old Testament are the Historical and Wisdom Books.
-As the name suggests the Historical and Wisdom Books share the prophetic history of the time and also share the wisdom of God's teachings through prophets.
+As the name suggests the Historical and Wisdom Books share the history of the time and also share the wisdom of God's teachings.
 The Historical Books recount events spanning from Israel’s conquest of Canaan to the dissolution of the Kingdom of Israel and its people’s exile.
 Here we find the books of 1 and 2 Samuel, Ezra, and Esther.
 The Wisdom Books consist of the books of Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs.
 These are a collection of books made up of poetry, narratives, and moral sayings and teachings.

 Finally, there are the Prophetic Books, including Isaiah and Jeremiah among others.
-Like in the Tanakh, the Biblical prophets can be split into two major groups: the major and minor prophets.
+Like in the Tanakh, the Biblical prophets can be split into two groups: the major and minor prophets.
 The Prophetic books mainly consist of history told by the different prophets, or messengers sent to the people by God.
 They not only document the events of ancient Israel but also explain the lasting significance of the events that occur during this time.
 The Prophetic books offer accounts of the messages God commanded the prophets to share with the people.

 The second section of the New Testament is the made up of the Epistles, or letters.
-These letters, written by the Apostles to various early Christian communities, were meant to provide advice for church leaders on how to best commit to Jesus’ teachings.
-Finally, the New Testament ends with the book written of Revelation which contains different letters to the churches and also interprets the meaning of life from the beginning to the end of the world.
+These letters, written by the apostles to various early Christian communities, were meant to provide advice for church leaders on how to best commit to Jesus’ teachings.
+Finally, the New Testament ends with the book of Revelation which contains different letters to the churches and also interprets the meaning of life from the beginning to the end of the world.

 History of the Books of the Bible